chiariniccolo35-code/chiariniccolo35-code/README.md

 ## Hi, I'm Niccolò 👋

-<p data-importer="text" align="left">MSc in Applied Mathematics from the University of Bologna!
+<p data-importer="text" align="left">MSc in Applied Mathematics from the University of Bologna.
+I enjoy deep learning applied to medical imaging, especially the oncological field.
+I am currently applying to PhD programs in medical AI, foundation models, and computer vision.
-I enjoy

 </p>

 🔬 **Currently:** applying for PhD positions in medical AI / foundation models for oncology